$n$-bridge braids and the braid index: -bridge braids are Lorenz knots

 \section{$n$-bridge braids are Lorenz knots}

+Birman--Kofman \cite{BirmanKofman} showed that the class of Lorenz links coincides with that of T-links.
+By the Birman--Kofman conventions \cite[Equation 1]{BirmanKofman}, a twisted torus knot on $\ell$ strands is realized as the closure of the following braid:

+However, our definition of twisted torus knots (in \Cref{defn:TTK}) follows Vafaee's conventions \cite{Vafaee:TwistedTorusKnots}; he defines a twisted torus knot on $n$ strands to be obtained by taking the braid closure of:

-Birman--Kofman \cite{BirmanKofman} showed that Lorenz knots are in correspondence with $T$-links.
-They also remarked that twisted torus knots are $T$-links.
-Since there are many different braid-word theoretic ways to define twisted torus links, we explicitly use Markov moves to put twisted torus knots and $n$-bridge braids into T-link form.
+It is not immediate that these braid words are Markov equivalent (and hence that their closures are isotopic knots in $S^3$).
+Given this discrepancy in the literature, we explicitly show that the Vafaee and Birman--Kofman twisted torus knots are Markov equivalent.
+The remainder of this section is devoted to this proof: we explicitly use Markov moves to put twisted torus knots and $n$-bridge braids into T-link form.